samvera-labs/samvera-persona/README.md

 ### Archive User
 From the Manage Users dashboard, click 'Delete'.
 The user will now be archived.

-### Avalon notes
-In Avalon, your admin users will have "Manage Users" in the navigation.
-The edit user feature will only be available for users that have been authenticated with Devise.

-### Hyku notes
+### Omniauth Notes
-In Hyku, your admin users will have "Manage Users" in the navigation.
+External user edit is currently disabled by default.
+If you are using omniauth and the common provider column on your user table, edit will be disabled for users with a value in that column.

 ## Contributing
 See